March TARDA Newsletter – The Timeshare Transparency Act – a Bipartisan Bill S3502

 ● Preserves the rights of states to enact stronger consumer protections in regulating the timeshare industry.

-● Not disclosing the meeting or “update” is a solicitation.
+● Not disclosing the meeting or “update” is a solicitation

 A common comment concerns branded hotels like Hilton/Marriott/Holiday Inn soliciting with the caller not disclosing the invitation is about timeshare.
-Instead, the loyalty member is invited to hear about our “vacation program.”
+The loyalty member is invited to hear about our “vacation program.”
 Existing members are often told that what they will be attending is informational or an orientation, when in actuality, it is an attempt to sell more points.

-● The recorded closing used as an entrapment.
+● The recorded closing used as an entrapment

 Diamond Resorts started recording the closing in 2017, after the Arizona Attorney General issued an Assurance of Discontinuance.
 The purchaser is not allowed to record.
 We have received many reports of agents coaching what to say or not say on the recording closing.
 If a buyer asks a question, the recording is stopped, the deception confirmed, and the recording device turned back on.
 If the recorded closing can be used against the purchaser, the purchaser should be allowed to record the sales session.